 • The feeling of muscle weakness is most often caused by a sedentary lifestyle or lack of use.
 The body is simply not used to the demands.
 As the body is used more often, the muscles will become stronger and performing the desired tasks will become easier.

 • As a person ages, their body takes longer to recover and performing certain tasks becomes more difficult.
 This may result in the feeling of having weak muscles.

 Additionally, several medical conditions can result in muscle weakness:

 • Vascular issues

 In order to address muscle weakness, it is important to understand the root cause of the issue.
 Therefore, it is important to speak with a physician about your symptoms.

-For additional information on muscle weakness or to schedule an appointment with a physician, contact the NY Neurology Associates team today.
+For additional information on muscle weakness or to schedule an appointment with a physician, contact Cayman Neurology and Pain Management today.